 When Does It Happen?

 Newborns show a preference for humans rather than inanimate objects.
-By the time they’re three months old they’ve learnt to discriminate between people, but they’re still quite happy to be cuddled by strangers.
+By the time they’re three months old they’ve learned to discriminate between people, but they’re still quite happy to be cuddled by strangers.
 By seven months they start to show a preference for one person and can show signs of anxiety when they’re away from them.
 They may also start to be uncomfortable around strangers.
-At nine months they start to become more independent and form other social bonds, perhaps with child minders or relatives; however, the person they’ve bonded with most strongly will still be at the centre of their emotional world.
+At nine months they start to become more independent and form other social bonds, perhaps with childminders or relatives; however, the person they’ve bonded with most strongly will still be at the center of their emotional world.

 How Can You Improve It?